-- 1. Look at the lights on your Router.
-If you're using a Belkin Router, the lights should be as follows: - The "Power" light should be on. - The "Connected" light should be on, and not blinking. - The "WAN" light should be either on or blinking. - 2.
-Open your wireless utility software by clicking on the icon in the system tray at the bottom right-hand corner of the screen (the icon may be red or green).

-3. The exact window that opens will vary depending on the model of wireless card you have; however, any of the utilities should have a list of "Available Networks"-those wireless networks it can connect to.
+- Look at the lights on your Router.
+If you are using a Belkin Router, the lights should be as follows: - The "Power" light should be on. - The "DSL LED"v should be on, and not blinking. - The "Internet LED" should be either on or blinking. - 2.
+Open your wireless utility software by clicking on the icon in the system tray at the bottom right-hand corner of the screen.
+If you're using a Belkin Wireless Card, the tray icon should look like this.
+The icon may be red or green. - 3.
+The exact window that opens will vary depending on the model of wireless card you have; however, any of the utilities should have a list of "Available Networks" - those wireless networks it can connect to.